A winning mix that helped a young advisor build a growing OSJ group.

 After doing his homework and weighing his options, he decided on Securities America.
 He’d already built up a personal book of business and was hoping the independent broker-dealer environment would help him expand his services and build his practice faster.
-He admits his goals didn’t include building a big group of advisors.
+He admits his goals didn’t include building a big group of financial professionals.

 “Securities America had that hometown feel.
 The culture matched up with what I was looking for, and the technology offering was attractive.”

 “Securities America had that hometown feel,” Terhorst said of his choice in going independent.
 “The culture matched up with what I was looking for, and the technology offering was attractive.
 I hadn’t thought about becoming an OSJ, but in the first year, I was approached by former colleagues from my previous broker-dealer that were interested in making a change.
-In the first year or two, I had three advisors move over with me, so I got my series 24.
+In the first year or two, I had three financial professionals move over with me, so I got my series 24.
 I hadn’t planned on that.”

 From that point, Terhorst said, it was “casual referral growth” for his growing firm, Diversified Wealth Management, LLC.
-A few advisors from AXA, his former insurance-based broker-dealer, had joined him and were spreading word of the OSJ model to others that were considering a change.
+A few financial professionals from AXA, his former insurance-based broker-dealer, had joined him and were spreading word of the OSJ model to others that were considering a change.
 Looking back, Terhorst admits the early growth period was the product of “word-of-mouth” recruiting.

 Balancing an OSJ Role with Personal Business